-The external genital organs include the mons pubis, labia majora, labia minora, Bartholin glands, and clitoris.
-The area containing these organs is called the vulva.
+The external genital structures include the mons pubis, labia majora, labia minora, and clitoris.
+The area containing these structures is called the vulva.

-The external genital organs have three main functions:
+The external genital structures have three main functions:

 The mons pubis is a rounded mound of fatty tissue that covers the pubic bone.
 During puberty Puberty in Girls Puberty is a sequence of events in which physical changes occur, resulting in adult physical characteristics and capacity to reproduce.
 These physical changes are regulated by changes in the... read more , it becomes covered with hair.
 The mons pubis contains oil-secreting (sebaceous) glands that release substances that are involved in sexual attraction (pheromones).

 The labia majora (literally, large lips) are relatively large, fleshy folds of tissue that enclose and protect the other external genital organs.
-They are comparable to the scrotum in males.
 The labia majora contain sweat and sebaceous glands, which produce lubricating secretions.
 During puberty, hair appears on the labia majora.

 The labia minora (literally, small lips) can be very small or up to 2 inches wide.
 The labia minora lie just inside the labia majora and surround the openings to the vagina and urethra.
 A rich supply of blood vessels gives the labia minora a pink color.
 During sexual stimulation, these blood vessels become engorged with blood, causing the labia minora to swell and become more sensitive to stimulation.